 Maintaining the length of the tissues in your child’s foot is the main goal of any stretching exercises we do with your child or ask you to do with them.
 Your child’s age at the time of surgery will largely influence how formal the stretches and strengthening exercises for your child will be.
 If they are old enough to understand and follow along, your physiotherapist may encourage specific stretches for the back of the calf and Achilles tendon, as well as for the bottom of the foot.
 Often, however, children who have had surgery for clubfoot are too young to effectively engage in formal stretches therefore play activities that encourage these types of stretches will be taught.
 Ensuring that your child spends time squatting, standing with feet flat, standing on their toes, standing on their heels, walking without the brace, and practicing jumping are ways to encourage proper foot movement.
 Your physiotherapist will guide you through which of the activities are most important for your child at which time, the proper technique for these activities, and how long they should be performing each activity.
 While at ProActive Rehab you will be taught by your therapist how to apply pressure properly to your child’s foot or leg during these activities in order to encourage normal foot alignment.
 If your child is too young to walk or do the higher level activities then your physiotherapist will teach you age-appropriate play activities that encourage the proper positioning of your child’s foot and lower leg.
 Range of movement exercises that encourage motion of the foot in all directions away from the clubfoot position will be important.
 Of particular importance are passive Achilles tendon stretches, which will be taught to you and will be encouraged frequently.
 The Achilles tendon is the thick tendon at the back of the ankle.

-Maintaining the length of the Achilles tendon after casting and surgery to lengthen it prepares the foot and ankle to take the body’s weight for activities such as walking, squatting, and jumping.
+Maintaining the length of the Achilles tendon after casting and surgery to lengthen it prepares the foot and ankle to take the Healthy Body’s weight for activities such as walking, squatting, and jumping.
 It should be noted how important it is to maximize use of the time that your child spends outside of the brace by doing the specified activities that your physiotherapist prescribes as this will train the muscles to hold your child’s new foot position and give the other tissues as much active stretching as possible.

 Formal strengthening exercises for older children will be taught which encourage ankle, calf, hip, and core strengthening as well strengthening for the muscles that pull the foot into a position where the sole of the foot is turned up and out (opposite to the clubbed foot position.)
 As previously mentioned often the child who has had surgery for clubfeet is too young to perform any formal exercises.
 Playing is once again the best method to encourage strength development in your child’s feet, legs and core area.